minio/docs-vsphere/source/tutorials/deploy-minio-tenant.rst

 Procedure
 ---------

-.. _minio-vsphere-create:
+.. _minio-vcenter-create:

 1) Open the Tenant Creation Modal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the vSphere interface, select the cluster in which you want to
+From the vCenter interface, select the cluster in which you want to
 deploy the MinIO tenant.

 Click the :guilabel:`Configure` tab, then open the